North Korea's Kim says 'open to dialogue' with South Korea, will only use nukes if threatened

 By Heekyong Yang and Josh Smith

-After a year dominated by fiery rhetoric and escalating tensions over North Korea's nuclear weapons program, Kim used his televised New Year's Day speech to call for lower military tensions on the Korean peninsula and improved ties with the South.
+After a year dominated by fiery rhetoric and escalating tensions over North Korea's nuclear weapons program, Kim used his televised New Year's Day speech to declare North Korea "a peace-loving and responsible nuclear power" and call for lower military tensions and improved ties with the South.

 "When it comes to North-South relations, we should lower the military tensions on the Korean Peninsula to create a peaceful environment," Kim said.
 "Both the North and the South should make efforts."

-Kim said he will consider sending a delegation to the Winter Olympics Games to be held in Pyeongchang, South Korea, in February.
+Kim said he would consider sending a delegation to the Winter Olympics Games to be held in Pyeongchang, South Korea, in February.

-"North Korea's participation in the Winter Games will be a good opportunity to show unity of the people and we wish the Games will be a success.
+"North Korea's participation in the Winter Games will be a good opportunity to showcase the national pride and we wish the Games will be a success.
 Officials from the two Koreas may urgently meet to discuss the possibility," Kim said.

+South Korea said it welcomed Kim's offer to send a delegation to the Pyeongchang Games and hold talks with the South to discuss possible participation.

+"We have always stated our willingness to talk with North Korea anytime and anywhere if that would help restore inter-Korean relations and lead to peace on the Korean peninsula," a spokesman for the presidential Blue House said.

 The U.S. State Department did not immediately respond to a request for comment on Kim’s New Year’s address.